 PRP is an acceleration of the body’s own healing process and thereby is a purely natural process so there is no risk of allergic reaction or reaction.
 The patient is not being given anything that doesn’t belong to them.
 Infection is very unlikely as platelets by nature are anti-infective which why it is very unusual to develop an infection when you fall and skin your knee.
 The only drug that is used is the local anesthetic to numb the area prior to receiving the PRP treatment.

-The success rate for Dr. Stiene’s patients is well over 80% in terms of full return to their desired level of physical, athletic, and recreational activities.
+The success rate for Dr. Stiene’s patients is well over 80% in terms of a full return to their desired level of physical, athletic, and recreational activities.
 Beacon Orthopaedics maintains electronic medical records (EMR) that allow data to be tracked and outcomes measured.

 Over the last number of years, much has been learned about PRP in terms of the timing of the injections, the frequency of the injections and the concentration of the platelets that are used to treat injury or osteoarthritis.
 Dr. Stiene and have his staff have learned how to vary the concentration of PRP to suit the individual patient.
 This includes the removal of white blood cells.
 White blood cells are currently thought to be responsible for a good portion of the post-procedure pain.
-It has also been found that the use Prolotherapy in conjunction with PRP can provide optimal outcomes.
-Dr. Stiene and has staff are the only medical providers in the Tri-State area licensed to perform Regenexx procedures which include mesenchymal stem cell therapy, injection of growth factors derived from PRP and modifying the concentration of PRP.
+It has also been found that the use of Prolotherapy in conjunction with PRP can provide optimal outcomes.
+Dr. Stiene and his staff are the only medical providers in the Tri-State area licensed to perform Regenexx procedures which include mesenchymal stem cell therapy, injection of growth factors derived from PRP and modifying the concentration of PRP.

 Other Regenexx Links: